Disabled Residents Relief

 A: No, the disabled person can be a child, or a relative or friend; however, they must live permanently at the property.

 Q: I have converted a downstairs room as a bedroom.
 Do I qualify?

 A: Unfortunately not.
-If you are using a room to meet the needs of a disabled person, the use of the room must be to connected with the disability.
-For example, you may have a room converted to deliver dialysis treatment.
+If you are using a room to meet the needs of a disabled person, the use of the room must be connected with the disability; for example, you may have a room converted to deliver dialysis treatment.
 All persons, disabled or not, require a bedroom.

 Q: I own a residential care home.
 Can I apply?

-Q: My disabled son uses a wheelchair and sometimes stays with me; would I qualify for the reduction ?
+Q: My disabled child uses a wheelchair and sometimes stays with me; would I qualify for the reduction?

-A. Unfortunately not.
-To qualify for reduction, the disabled person must be permanently residing at the address as their sole or main residence (i.e. their main home).
+A. No. To qualify for reduction, the disabled person must be permanently residing at the address as their sole or main residence (i.e. their main home).

 This information is a general guidance and is not a substitute for the relevant statutes and regulations.